typst/typst/docs/src/guides/guide-for-latex-users.md

 including function calls, while a string really is just a sequence of characters.
-Various [operators]($scripting/#operators) such as `+` for adding things together or `==` for checking the equality between two variables behave similar to many other popular programming languages, so there is no need for an `\addtocounter` or `\ifnum` macro.
-You can also define define your own [variables]($scripting/#bindings) and do computations on them.
+Various [operators]($scripting/#operators) such as `+` for adding things together or `==` for checking the equality between two variables behave similarly to many other popular programming languages, so there is no need for an `\addtocounter` or `\ifnum` macro.
+You can also define your own [variables]($scripting/#bindings) and do computations on them.

 In order to specify values of any of these types, you have to be in code mode!